This post may contain affiliate links. See my disclosure policy.

 - Remove the giblets from the turkey then cut the backbone and flatten it.
 Once flat, pat dry with a paper towel.

 - In a small bowl, mix salt, brown sugar, poultry seasoning, and paprika.
 Rub over the turkey.
-Refrigerate uncovered 8 hours or overnight.
+Refrigerate uncovered for 8 hours or overnight.

-- Roast 70-90 mins or until the thigh meat reaches 165°F.
+- Roast for 70-90 minutes or until the thickest part of the breast reaches 165°F.

 Under instruction 3, it says 1 water.
 Is it cup or inch?